mailchimp/wordpress/README.md

 ### Can I have multiple forms on one page?

-No, only one form should exist per page, no matter the display type (widget, shortcode, or block).
+No, only one form should exist per page, no matter the display type (block, widget, or shortcode).

 ## Installation